tytydraco/yessleep/out/I_attended_a_funeral_The_man_we_buried_showed_up.md

 My uncle stood above him, laughing.
 “Flopping like fish!”

-I tugged with inhuman strength, that’s how my mother always described it, *inhumane strength.* I pulled us both down between the pews, and out the back of the church.
+I tugged with inhuman strength, that’s how my mother always described it, *inhuman strength.* I pulled us both down between the pews, and out the back of the church.

 After dragging my mom into the parking lot, I screamed repeatedly to *“Open the car and drive!
 Drive!
 Drive!
-Drive!*
+Drive!"*

 My heart was in pure panic.